dynamics-of-stellar-systems/dynamite/docs/getting_started/installation.rst

     python -m pip uninstall dynamite

-Before actual deletion takes place, ``pip`` will display a list of files and directories that will be remeoved and wait for your confirmation.
+Before actual deletion takes place, ``pip`` will display a list of files and directories that will be removed and wait for your confirmation.

 ..
     Post-Installation